The central bank is opening its doors for the presentation of the two-euro coin dedicated to the centenary of the Republic of Estonia

 The coin card and folder are printed by Kurowski Group Sp. z o.o.

-Each purchaser may buy up to five coin cards and three coin folders.
+Each purchaser may buy up to five coin cards and two coin folders.
 The coins, coin cards and coin folders cannot be booked in advance.
 Individual coins and rolls of coins will be sold at their face value and up to ten rolls of commemorative coins can be bought in each purchase.
 Eesti Pank retains the right to change the amounts on sale in response to demand.

 Public Relations Office